susobhandash/Resume-Profile/README.md

 Open the folder situated inside `src\assets\data` and edit individual file, without disturing the Object structure.
 Fill in your details that you want to see reflected in the application.

+Any images you want to add, you can put in `src\assets\images` folder and add the related css styles in `application.scss` file.

-Change the title in app.component.html to our name.
+Change the title in `app.component.html` to our name.

 ## Further help